thiagorossener/jekflix-template/_posts/2025-2-22-Generating-Alpha.md

 The project workflow is comprised of these distinct stages:
 1. Universe Data Collection
-2. Alpha factors
+2. Alpha Factors
-3. Factor analysis
+3. Factor Analysis
-4. Factors combination
+4. Factors Combination
-5. Optimized alpha vector analysis
+5. Optimized Alpha Vector Portfolio
+6. Risk Analysis

 In this context, we have used different source of data provided from Sharadar and IFT as described below: